Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 3D Printing Education Resource #7: Pitsco

-Offers: 3D printing curriculum materials for schools; special 3D printing for schools package.
+Offers for 3D printing education: 3D printing curriculum materials for schools; special 3D printing for schools package.

 3D Printing Education Resource #8: SeeMeCNC